mozilla/dxr/docs/source/development.rst

 Writing Plugins
 ---------------

-Plugins are the recommended way to add new types of analysis, indexing, searching, or display to DXR.
+Plugins are the way to add new types of analysis, indexing, searching, or display to DXR.
 In fact, even DXR's basic capabilities, such as text search and syntax coloring, are implemented as plugins.
 Want to add support for a new language?
 A new kind of search to an existing language?
 A new kind of contextual menu cross-reference?
 You're in the right place.

 At the top level, a :class:`~dxr.plugins.Plugin` class binds together a collection of subcomponents which do the actual work: